redstrate/redstrate.com/README.md

 $ hugo server
 ```

-### Art
+### Gallery System

-The art gallery is defined via JSON (in `art`, and other directories in site root) and uses Python to generate the front-matter Markdown files that Hugo consumes.
-To refresh the gallery, re-run `scripts/gen_art.py`.
+The galleries are defined via JSON, located under `data`.
 The files are rarely edited by hand, I use [Redai](https://codeberg.org/redstrate/Redai) to edit these.

-In `data/sizes.json`, the sizes for the images is defined and read by `scripts/gen_art.py`.
-Currently the script used to generate this is not public, but the format should be straight-forward to figure out.
+The JSON is read by Hugo when the site is built via [Content adapters](https://gohugo.io/content-management/content-adapters/).

 ## License